Tucked away in the heart of the beautiful Prattigau Valley, Klosters is a hidden gem which has maintained its authentic charm. Chalets built

 tree skiing for bad weather days.

+Klosters benefits enormously from having five separate ski areas which between them give access to a vast amount of off piste.
 Most of Klosters' best off-piste skiing is hidden from the lifts ensuring the possibility of fresh tracks several days after a snowfall.
-Many of the off-piste descents
+This is enhanced by the fact that so much of the skiing is north facing so the powder keeps much longer than on other aspects.

 combine a variety of terrain, ranging from big open slopes to long wooded glades opening onto gently undulating meadows dotted with cow houses and farmers’